 The Oxford Samuel Beckett Theatre Trust Award 2013

-The winners of The Oxford Samuel Becket Theatre Trust Award 2013 are Kristin & Davy McGuire, who create theatrical interventions with paper pop-up books, projections, performance, automation and animation.
-Their production will tell the bittersweet tale of an old man who longs for a life that he never lived, in a series of legends and myths inspired by his great feats and his great failings.
+The winners of The Oxford Samuel Becket Theatre Trust Award 2013 were Kristin & Davy McGuire, who create theatrical interventions with paper pop-up books, projections, performance, automation and animation.
+The Paper Architect tells the tale of a lonely man who longs for a life he never lived.
+Secluded in his workshop, he builds intricate paper models that become vessels for his eccentric dreams and melancholic memories.

 Research and development grants: A showcase of new theatre: 11-13 October 2012

 Selected for their boldness and innovation, the finalists of The Oxford Samuel Beckett Theatre Trust Award 2013 presented their entries to the public and a panel of judges.